ts-kontakt/antback/README.md

 - **Intraday support**: Available but not extensively tested
 - **Long-only**: Currently, only long positions are possible.

-## More Examples & Use Cases
-Explore the [examples](examples/) to see Antback in action—from basic strategies to  multi-asset rotations.

 ## Useful functions
 ### Wait Functions - Preventing Lookahead Bias